salvatore-lorenzo/quantum-palermo-home/content/authors/salvatore-lorenzo/_index.md

 user_groups:
   - Staff
 ---

-Salvatore Lorenzo is a professor of physics of matter at the Physics and Chemistry department of University of Palermo.
-His research interests include open quantum systems dynamics, quantum optics, quantum information, quantum thermodynamics and quantum machine learning.
+Salvatore Lorenzo is Associate Professor of Physics (SSD Fis/03 - Physics of Matter) at the Department of Physics and Chemistry of the University of Palermo.
+He received his PhD from the University of Calabria in 2011 and held research positions at the University of Calabria, Palermo and Milan.
+Over the course of the last ten years, he has published over 40 papers addressing open quantum systems dynamics, quantum optics, quantum information, quantum thermodynamics, and quantum machine learning.